NeuroJSON/jsonlab/README.txt

 # When processing names containing multi-byte characters, Octave and MATLAB \
 can give different field-names;
 # Can not handle classes;
-# Although significantly accelerated, loadjson of large JSON file may still take some time.
+# Although significantly accelerated, running loadjson for large JSON file may \
+still take some time.

 -------------------------------------------------------------------------------